-Note: Hiking alone inside a national park is strictly prohibited; you must be accompanied by a guide (city/trekking guide).
-But, if you are walking alone, you must hire a nature guide on the spot, which costs an additional NPR 2000 to the national park entry fee.
+Note: Hiking alone inside a national park is strictly prohibited; you must be accompanied by a guide (Tour/Nature).
+But, if you are walking alone, It is a must hike with a Guide, But Hiring a Guide on the Spot will cost unusually expensive.

-When is the best time to do Shivapuri Nagi Gumba Day Hike?
+The best time to do Shivapuri Nagi Gumba Day Hike

 Shivapuri is a short and easy climb near Kathmandu that can be done at any time of year.
 As a result, walking to Shivapuri can be planned at any time of year.
 However, the greatest season to hike Shivapuri is from September to early June.